 She missed him.
 Of course she missed him.
 And yet… this was her chance to be someone other than "Tachibana's little sister."
 They both had been accepted to Seigaku upon finishing junior high, and Kippei had left for the pro leagues at the end of his second year.

 And so An had decided to transfer to Rikkai at the beginning of hers.

 "Classroom 2-B is this way," Hiyono told An, leading her through the crowded halls.
 It was the first day of the school year: First-years stumbled around, clutching maps of the school; second-years gathered in groups, talking animatedly; and third-years sauntered past them all.

 Though she was a second-year, An felt more like the younger students that scurried past her.
-She couldn't decide whether Rikkai was hugely overwhelming or just overwhelming huge, but was glad either way that she was classmates with Hiyono.
-The other girl lived in her apartment building.
-An's aunt had introduced the two, and they'd hung out a little over the summer.
+She couldn't decide whether Rikkai was hugely overwhelming or just overwhelming huge, but was glad either way that she was classmates with Hiyono, who lived in her apartment building.
+An's aunt had introduced them, and they'd hung out some over the break.

-As they were entering their classroom, the girls heard from behind them, "Coming through."
+As they were entering their classroom, someone said, "Coming through."
 The voice was male, arrogant, and faintly impatient.
 They stepped aside for someone they thought to be an upperclassman—but when the boy brushed past them, An recognized the loping stride and wildly curly black hair of Kirihara Akaya.
-He was part of 2-B as well.
+He was in 2-B as well.

-An mulled over this realization, and decided: Eff my life.
+An mulled this over, and decided: Eff my life.